Buccinulum mariae

-Buccinulum mariae is a species of marine gastropod mollusc in the family Buccinidae.
+Buccinulum mariae is a species of marine gastropod mollusc in the family Tudiclidae.
 It was first described by Baden Powell in 1940.
 It is endemic to the waters of New Zealand.

 Description

 Buccinulum mariae are typically a dark reddish-brown colour, with some specimens exhibiting a lighter colour and darker spiral bands.
 The holotype of the species was 20 mm in height, with a diameter of between 10 and 75 mm, however specimens have been recorded as large as 26 millimetres in height.

 Distribution

 The species is Endemic to New Zealand.